 Day 13: April 22nd.
 PLAN: Callander to Comrie 27 km.
 Chippie at Comrie.
 BUY 5 MEALS 1.25 kg.
 Wild camp outside Comrie.
 ACTUAL: Starting to find these days fairly easy, I camped quite a way past Comrie.

 Day 14: April 23rd.
 PLAN: Comrie to Loch Freuchie 30 km.
 No facilities.
 Wild camp at Loch Freuchie.
-ACTUAL: Loch Freuchie is sheep country with nowhere polite to camp, I camped in a wood somewhat further on.
+ACTUAL: Loch Freuchie is sheep country with nowhere polite to camp, I camped in a wood further on.

 Day 15: April 24th.
 PLAN: Loch Freuchie to Aberfeldy 20 km.
 BnB at Aberfeldy, Balnearn House, Crieff Road, PH15 2BJ.
 ACTUAL: as plan, and very nice too, superb breakfast.

 Day 16: April 25th.
 PLAN: Aberfeldy to Blair Atholl via Pitlochry (lunch).
 29 km.
 Camp at Blair Atholl or Bridge of Tilt.
-ACTUAL: At Aberfeldy it started to snow heavily and the forecast for the next night was extremely cold, consequently I cut this day short and booked myself into the excellent SYHA Hostel at Pitlochry for the night instead.
+ACTUAL: At Aberfeldy it started to snow and the forecast for the next night was extremely cold, consequently I cut this day short and booked myself into the excellent SYHA Hostel at Pitlochry for the night instead.

 Day 17: April 26th.
 PLAN: Rest day at Blair Atholl.
 BUY 8 MEALS 2 kg.
 ACTUAL: Pitlochry to quite a way up Glen Tilt, where I wild camped.